12 November 2018.

 The Albanian Alps, or Accursed Mountains as they are more ominously referred to, are one of the country’s most beautiful destinations, and while in winter they lie dormant and largely abandoned beneath a thick blanket of snow, the warmth of summer brings a fresh burst of life and a surge of curious adventurers ready to explore.

-As the winter coats is shed, crystalline rivers swell with melted snow and dart between fragrant pine forests, striking ridgelines tumble into lush summer meadows and a network of spectacular hiking trails are uncovered between the soaring peaks.
+As the wintery white coat is shed, crystalline rivers swell with melted snow and dart between fragrant pine forests, striking ridgelines tumble into lush summer meadows and a network of spectacular hiking trails are uncovered between the soaring peaks.

 Tucked away between the folds of the Albanian Alps lie two of the region’s most enchanting alpine villages, Theth and Valbona, with arguably the country’s most famous hike acting as a pulsing artery between the two.